 Browse Art By Medium

-A classic nude study in the studio.
+An artist at work on a classic nude study in the studio.
 Painted on a standard stretched canvas it is set in a contemporary dark tray frame measuring 68 cm x 48 cm x 35 mm overall.
-This work is also available as part of a pair of paintings with a narrative - an artist at work in his studio and this, his finished work.
+This work is also available as part of a pair of paintings with a narrative - this and his finished work.
 The pair are available for a reduced price when buying the two.

 Serenity in Grey is based on happy memories spent as a child walking along a snowy path with my Dad in winter...there is nothing like being the first to step onto fresh snowfall.
 There is lots of lovely texture in the painting...
 I have used high quality oils on a 16in x 20in box canvas-this can be framed if you wish.
 I have left the sides white/unpainted.
 The painting come strung and ready to hang..
 P+P is included on Mainand UK

 Blustery weather at Torcross